OpenHantek/OpenHantek6022/readme.md

 * [libusb-1.0](https://libusb.info/), version >= 1.0.16 (prebuild files will be used on windows)
 * A compiler that supports C++11 - tested with gcc, clang and msvc

-We have build instructions available for [Linux](docs/build.md#linux), [Apple MacOSX](docs/build.md#macosx) and [Microsoft Windows](docs/build.md#windows).
+We have build instructions available for [Linux](docs/build.md#linux), [Raspberry Pi](docs/build.md#raspberrypi), [Apple MacOSX](docs/build.md#macosx) and [Microsoft Windows](docs/build.md#windows).

-## Run OpenHantek
+## Run OpenHantek6022
 On a Linux system start the program via the menu entry *OpenHantek (Digital Storage Oscilloscope)* or from a terminal window as `OpenHantek`.

+You can explore the look and feel of OpenHantek6022 without the need for real scope hardware by running it from the command line as: `OpenHantek --demoMode`.

-OpenHantek6022 runs also on legacy HW/SW that supports at least OpenGL 2.1+ or OpenGL ES 1.2+.
+OpenHantek6022 runs also on legacy HW/SW that supports at least *OpenGL* 2.1+ or *OpenGL ES* 1.2+.
-OpenGL is preferred, if available.
-Overwrite this behaviour by starting OpenHantek from the command line like this: `OpenHantek --useGLES`.
+OpenGL is preferred, select *OpenGL ES* by starting OpenHantek from the command line like this: `OpenHantek --useGLES`.

-Raspberry Pi uses OpenGL ES automatically.
+Raspberry Pi uses OpenGL ES automatically, check also the [graphics driver setup](docs/build.md#raspberrypi).

-USB access for the device is required:
+USB access for the device is required (unless using demo mode):
 * As seen on the [Microsoft Windows build instructions](docs/build.md#windows) page, you have to assign an usb driver to the device.
 The original Hantek driver doesn't work.
 * On Linux, you need to copy the file `utils/udev_rules/60-hantek.rules` to `/etc/udev/rules.d/` or `/lib/udev/rules.d/` and replug your device.
-If OpenHantek is installed from a *.deb or *.rpm package this file is installed automatically.
+If OpenHantek is installed from a *.deb or *.rpm package this file is installed automatically into `/lib/udev/rules.d/`.

 ## Important!
 The scope doesn't store the firmware permanently in flash or eeprom, it must be uploaded after each power-up and is kept in ram 'til power-down.
 If the scope was used with a different software (old openhantek, sigrok or the windows software) the scope must be unplugged and replugged one-time before using it with OpenHantek6022 to enable the automatic loading of the correct firmware.
-The top line of the program must display the correct firmware version (FW0204).
+The top line of the program must display the correct firmware version (FW0206).

 ## Specifications, features, limitations and developer documentation
-I use this project mainly to explore how DSP can improve and extend the [limitations](docs/limitations.md) of this kind of low level hardware.
+I use this project mainly to explore how DSP software can improve and extend the [limitations](docs/limitations.md) of this kind of low level hardware.
 It would have been easy to spend a few bucks more to buy a powerful scope - but it would be much less fun :)
 Please refer also to the [developer documentation](openhantek/readme.md) pages.

 ## Contribute
-We welcome any reported Github Issue if you have a problem with this software.
+We welcome any reported GitHub issue if you have a problem with this software.
 Send us a pull request for enhancements and fixes.
 Some random notes:
    - Read [how to properly contribute to open source projects on GitHub][10].
    - Create a separate branch other than *master* for your changes.
 It is not possible to directly commit to master on this repository.
    - Write [good commit messages][11].
    - Use the same [coding style and spacing][13] -> install clang-format and use make target: `make format` or execute directly: `clang-format -style=file -i *.cpp *.h`.
    - It is mandatory that your commits are [Signed-off-by:][12], e.g. use git's command line option `-s` to append it automatically to your commit message:
      `git commit -s -m 'This is my good	commit message'`
    - Open a [pull request][14] with a clear title and description.
    - Read [Add a new device](docs/adddevice.md) if you want to know how to add a device.
    - We recommend QtCreator as IDE on all platforms.
 It comes with CMake support, a decent compiler, and Qt out of the box.